yeojz/metalsmith-react-templates/README.md

 ## Related

--   [jsx-render-engine](https://www.npmjs.com/package/jsx-render-engine) - The core of this module.
+-   [jsx-render-engine](https://www.npmjs.com/package/jsx-render-engine) - The core of this module, also published as a independent package.

 ## License